lendenmc/dotfiles/README.md

 * `.profile`

 file for that purpose, as it is an integral part of the bash profile files family.
-All shell-specific config has been put into *.\*rc* types of profiles, which include:
+All shell-specific config has been put into .*rc types of profiles, which include:

 * `.zshrc`
 * `.bashrc`
 * `.kshrc`
 * `.shrc`

+As far as bash is concerned, there is the additional profile file

+* `.bash_profile`

+which, here, is only referring to  `.bashrc` or `.profile` depending on the type of shell (interactive or not, login or not).

 Whenever one of these files is sourced, the `.profile` file will be sourced right from the start.
 So one of the few duplicate lines that you will find across profiles will be similar to this: